cosmo montecarlo phase stat skl

 % normalize dataset here.
 This is more efficient than letting

-% cosmo_phase_stat normalize the data for each null dataset seperately.
+% cosmo_phase_stat normalize the data for each null dataset separately.

 % compute statistic for original dataset